Yamaha G-228 Classical Guitar

 [ Advertising ]

 The Yamaha G-228 Classical Guitar was an entry level instrument or student guitar, made by Yamaha in Taiwan between 1983 and 1985.
 The G-228 is a very well made guitar.
-Compared to some similar items currently available from China, the build quality would probably be considered exceptional.
+Compared to some similar items currently available from China the build quality would probably be considered excellent to exceptional.
 However, in it's day the G-228 was a relative cheapie.